 Parent support groups, grandparent support groups, Spanish support groups, and parent networking groups are offered every month.

-Family Partners of Morris & Sussex Counties, a Family Support Organization, is a private, family-led organization that provides support for families with children who have special mental health, emotional or behavioral challenges and is based on three core principals: Support, Education and Advocacy.
+Family Partners of Morris & Sussex Counties, a Family Support Organization, is a private, family-led organization that provides support for families with children who have special mental health, emotional or behavioral challenges and is based on three core principles: Support, Education and Advocacy.

 To facilitate empowerment of parents and caregivers of children with emotional, behavioral and mental health challenges through a community-based, family-centered, culturally competent system of support, education and advocacy.